kayaleitner/goodDEV-sos-humanity/Components/BlockCards/README.md

 # Block Cards

-Colored Cards with icons and text in a grid.
+Colored cards with icons and text in a grid.